-The transition from fall to winter is a wonderful time of the year.
+The transition from Fall to Winter is a wonderful time of the year.
 The other day, I walked outside just as the sun was rising.
-The morning mist brought a much-needed dew and moisture to the surrounding grass and plants.
-That cloudy mist eventually disappeared as the sun rose and as the weather became warmer.
-I enjoyed the mist, but it did not last very long.
-That mist is a picture of the life that we live.
+There was a morning mist that brought well needed dew and moisture to the grass and plants.
+That mist had somewhat of a cloudy appearance that eventually disappeared as the sun was rising, and the weather became warmer.
+The mist was enjoyable, but it did not linger very long.
+That mist is a picture of the life we live.
 It is a vapor that appears for a little time and then vanishes away.

 There is the allowance of life.

-It is important that we grasp the understanding that life is a gift from God.
+Life is a gift from God.
 We owe our very existence to God.
 We did not bring ourselves into this world.
 We are not self-created: we are God-created!
 God brought us into this world because He has a divine purpose for us.
+It is important that we grasp the understanding that life is a gift.
 God told Moses to “choose life.”
 In a time when life is treated with disrespect and disregard, we must remind ourselves that life is a gift.

 There is the abruptness of life.

 Life is short!
-Someone I knew experienced the tragedy of his wife passing away a few days after she gave birth to their first child.
-This mother was only in her early thirties.
-A few years ago, I was summoned to the bedside of a young mother who gave birth to premature twins.
-One of the twins passed away minutes after being born.
-As I entered the room, I saw the father holding the little, lifeless infant in one hand.
+A few years ago, I had a neighbor whose wife passed away a few days after giving birth to their very first child.
+This young mother was only in her early thirties.
+A few years ago, I was summoned to the bedside of a young mother who had given birth to premature twins.
+As I entered the room, the father was holding in one hand the little infant who had passed away within minutes after being born.
 Life is brief and short.
-Our life is like a vapor that vanishes away.
+James said our life is like a vapor that vanishes away.